Concrete slab piers being used underneath a floor to help stabilize the floor permanently.

 Additionally, the grout will add weight to the slab, potentially making the situation worse by causing further settlement.

 And, just like with the last two options, the real problem of soil settlement is not addressed!

 At Yellowstone Structural Systems, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Montana and Wyoming.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Bozeman, Big Sky, Billings, and nearby areas such as Great Falls, Belgrade, Butte, Helena, Laurel, Livingston, Missoula.
+Our service area includes Bozeman, Billings, Missoula, and nearby areas such as Big Fork, Kalispell, Big Sky, Whitefish, Belgrade, Jackson, Butte.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.